danman01/ruby-enumerables/README.md

 ## BREAK!

-## Group exercise - High Card
+## Lab & Homework - High Card

 How do you compare cards?

-In your squads, create and play a few rounds of the popular card game, "High Card!"
+Start working with a partner and create and play a few rounds of the popular card game, "High Card!"

 You will:
+ - One on users github account, fork and clone the project.
+There will be one submission per pair.
+Ensure you both have read / write access to the repo.
- - use enumerable methods
+ - use Ruby enumerable methods to create the game
  - create an algorithm to determine which of two cards, if either, is "greater" than the other.
  - accept input from the command line that your program uses
  - switch off who is typing the code and who is researching methods